umhau/umhau.github.io/_posts/2022-02-03-windows-dhcp-server.md

 Add iprange 192.168.1.1 192.168.1.254 -> Add iprange 192.168.1.1 192.168.15.254
 ```

 Once those changes are made, delete the scope from the DHCP manager. _(Yes, I know.
-But there's no way to back it up, and at least turning off DHCP doesn't break too many things too quickly.)_
+But there's no way to back it up besides the export you just made, and at least turning off DHCP doesn't break too many things too quickly.)_

 Then add the new scope by inserting the modified backup.
 The fun thing is, we can just execute it as a series of `netsh` commands. _(and BTW, that is a weird rabbithole of a program)_  You probably had to save the modified script somewhere else, so change directories inside the cmd prompt first and then execute.